ashanuka/FFT-IFFT-Verification/README.md

+FFT-IFFT-Verification

 Verification of 64 Point FFT/IFFT Processor

-EE 382M-11 Verification of Digital Systems
-The University of Texas at Austin
+EE382M-11 Verification of Digital Systems, The University of Texas at Austin

      UVM
 ===============